eLearning

 • Make training available one week before launch.

-Another great option if possible is to make training available alongside the tool.
+Another great option, if possible, is to make training available alongside the tool.
 This won’t always be possible, but it’s the best option when it is.

 • Offer training closer to launch but make it required before they have access (but get them access quickly!)